github/safe-settings/README.md

 The first use case is where a custom rule has to be applied for a setting on its own.
 For e.g. No collaborator should be given `admin` permissions.

-For this type of validations, admins can provide custom code as `configvalidators` which validates the setting by itself.
+For this type of validation, admins can provide custom code as `configvalidators` which validates the setting by itself.

 For e.g. for the case above, it would look like:
 ```yaml